frmfm/FRAMED-2.0-Guide/README.md

 ### ■ Playback Format

-The basic format for playing back the GIF artwork is the “infinity loop.”
+The basic format for playing back the image artwork is the “infinity loop.”

+The playback uses alphabetical/number system and we recommend naming your files as 001_X.JPG, 002_X.JPG, 003_X.JPG etc.

 ### ■ Artwork Submission

-• Please submit GIF file as .zip file (in the root, no subfolders).
+• Please submit image file(s) as .zip file (in the root, no subfolders).
 [Watch this video.](https://www.youtube.com/watch?v=4DVss7Qa2Dg&feature=youtu.be)

-• Your artwork can be named anything.gif

 ## 1-3.
 Video Artworks